durai18/question-answering-system-based-on-knowledgegraph/README.md

 Ensure your code follows the project's coding style and conventions.
 Create a pull request, providing a detailed description of your changes.
 # License
 The Question Answering System based on Knowledge Graph is licensed free.
-Feel free to use, modify, and distribute the code as per the terms of the license.
+Feel free to use, modify, and distribute the code.

 # Contact
 If you have any questions, suggestions, or feedback regarding the project, please contact durairjc@gmail.com.